NexPlayer/NexPlayer_Unity_Plugin/README.md

 NexPlayer™ for Unity is a multiscreen video streaming player for Unity apps that supports both standard and 360 video playback across all Android, iOS and PC devices.
 NexPlayer™ for Unity is the only playback solution for Unity that supports HLS &amp; DASH live streaming with Widevine DRM across all Android & iOS devices.

-This repository contains the NexPlayer™ video streaming plugin features list as well as an integration guide.
+This repository contains the NexPlayer™ Unity video streaming player plugin features list as well as an integration guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://www.nexplayersdk.com/contact?utm_source=github&utm_medium=organic&utm_campaign=unite&utm_content=20190918--unity).

 * **[Features](#features-for-android--ioS)**